Thyroid peroxidase: Catalyzed reaction

+Both actions are mediated by the oxidized form of TPO, TPO-O, produced by reaction of TPO with hydrogen peroxide.

+Side reactions

+T3 is produced when a MIT free radical couples to a DIT residue on a protein.
+Coupling of DIT to MIT in the opposite order yields a substance, r-T3, which is biologically inactive.
+T2 and T1 are also known to occur naturally.

 Stimulation and inhibition

 TPO is stimulated by TSH, which upregulates gene expression.

 TPO is inhibited by the thioamide drugs, such as propylthiouracil and methimazole.
 In laboratory rats with insufficient iodine intake, genistein has demonstrated inhibition of TPO.

 Clinical significance

 Thyroid peroxidase is a frequent epitope of autoantibodies in autoimmune thyroid disease, with such antibodies being called anti-thyroid peroxidase antibodies (anti-TPO antibodies).
 This is most commonly associated with Hashimoto's thyroiditis.
 Thus, an antibody titer can be used to assess disease activity in patients that have developed such antibodies.

 Diagnostic use

 In diagnostic immunohistochemistry, the expression of thyroid peroxidase (TPO) is lost in papillary thyroid carcinoma.

+Biotechnology

+TPO's ability to non-selectively couple tyrosine residues together has been used to modify protein tags.